Monticello: Legacy

 On April 13, 1956, the U.S. Post Office issued a postage stamp honoring Monticello.

 Monticello's image has appeared on U.S. currency and postage stamps.
 An image of the west front of Monticello by Felix Schlag has been featured on the reverse of the nickel minted since 1938 (with a brief interruption in 2004 and 2005, when designs of the Westward Journey series appeared instead).
 It was also used as the title for the 2015 play Jefferson's Garden, which centered on his life.

 Monticello also appeared on the reverse of the two-dollar bill from 1928 to 1966, when the bill was discontinued.
 The bill was reintroduced in 1976 and retains Jefferson's portrait on the obverse but replaced Monticello on the reverse with an engraved modified reproduction of John Trumbull's 1818 painting Declaration of Independence.
 The gift shop tour ticket booths at Monticello hands out two-dollar bills as change.

 The 1994 commemorative Thomas Jefferson 250th Anniversary silver dollar features Monticello on the reverse.

+At Monticello, George Washington's Mount Vernon and other plantations, an effort was enacted in recent years to deal more honestly with the institution of slavery that the planter class relied on to build their homes and their wealth.
+According to the Washington Post in 2019: "The changes have begun to draw people long alienated by the sites' whitewashing of the past and to satisfy what staff call a hunger for real history, as plantations add slavery-focused tours, rebuild cabins and reconstruct the lives of the enslaved with help from their descendants.
+But some visitors, who remain overwhelmingly white, are pushing back."